frjo/acme-tiny-2/README.md

-# acme-tiny
+# acme-tiny-2

 [![Tests](https://github.com/diafygi/acme-tiny/actions/workflows/full-tests-with-coverage.yml/badge.svg)](https://github.com/diafygi/acme-tiny/actions/workflows/full-tests-with-coverage.yml)
 [![Coverage Status](https://coveralls.io/repos/github/diafygi/acme-tiny/badge.svg?branch=master)](https://coveralls.io/github/diafygi/acme-tiny?branch=master)

+**This is a fork of [diafygi/acme-tiny](https://github.com/diafygi/acme-tiny).**

+Changes in this form includes:

+* Code line limit increased to 250.
+* Requires python3.9+.

 This is a tiny, auditable script that you can throw on your server to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
-Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possible (currently less than 200 lines).
+Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possible (currently less than 250 lines).
-The only prerequisites are python and openssl.
+The only prerequisites are python3 and openssl.

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT WITH YOUR PRIVATE ACCOUNT KEY!**